The tax rules differ for the two phases of super:

 The first phase is the accumulation phase, when money is contributed to superannuation, usually during your working years.

-The pension phase begins when you start to draw down an income from your superannuation in the form of a pension.
+The pension phase begins when you start to draw down an income from your superannuation, typically in retirement, in the form of a pension.

 Note that, the earnings from assets supporting new and existing transition to retirement pensions (accumulation phase) are no longer subject to an earnings tax exemption.
 Earnings generated are now taxed up to 15%, the same as if the monies were still in accumulation stage.
 This taxation applies until a condition of release is met, such as reaching age 65, at which point, if retained, converts to a transition to retirement pension (in pension phase).
 Transition to Retirement (TTR) accounts are discussed further in the Superannuation module.